 Antonia Malchik has written essays and articles for Aeon, The Atlantic, Orion, GOOD, High Country News, and a variety of other publications.
-Her first book, A Walking Life, about the past and future of walking’s role in our humanity, will be published by Da Capo Press in 2018.
+Her first book, A Walking Life, about the past and future of walking’s role in our shared humanity, will be published by Da Capo Press in spring 2019.
 She lives in northwest Montana.

 Photo credit: Lindsey Jane Photography